 Please contact the Elephant home on email@example.com for a quote covering anything ranging from transport, game drives, boat cruise, accommodation, meals, community activities or transportation.

-More value awaits you during your next visit to Queen Elizabeth national park if you stay at the Elephant center campsite!!
-We recommend people who want to travel budget though even none budget travelers who want to explore the community can find it appropriate.
-Your Stay at this campsite gives you the following advantages;
+More value awaits you during your next visit to Queen Elizabeth national park if you stay at the Elephant Home!!
+We recommend people who want to travel budget as they will find this very pleasant.
+Besides, none budget travelers who want to explore the community have also found The elephant home appropriate, since it is located within the community.
+Your stay at this lodge gives you the following advantages;

-We allow you leisurely focus on your holiday within the price of your choice.
-Besides, staying here or taking any of their activities supports the indigenous communities that live to conserve the wildlife all their life. if they don’t get alternative livelihoods from tourism, they are forced to encroach on the park wildlife for survival.
+When you stay at the elephant home, you get an opportunity to focus on your holiday at the price of your choice.
+Besides, staying here or taking any of the community tour activities supports the indigenous communities that live next to the park, and conserve the wildlife all their life.
+If these community members don’t get alternative livelihoods from tourism, they are forced to encroach on the park wildlife for survival. you can check some of the conservation partnerships that we have created in the community to enhance conservation and community development.

 Please contact us to book your place for the next trip to Queen Elizabeth national park.
 Our contacts are;